weareoutright/etchmaterials_jekyll/_posts/2025-08-13-ETCHNames_Cary_Cook_VP_Business_Development.markdown

 <p>Baltimore, MD – August 13, 2025 – ETCH, Inc. (ETCH), a revolutionary decarbonization
 company producing clean hydrogen and solid carbon from natural gas, announced today that it has named Cary Cook VP, Business Development.
-Cook will report to ETCH CEO Katie Ellet.</p>
+Cook will report to ETCH CEO, Katie Ellet.</p>

 <p>
-“Cary brings a mix of business development acumen, experience in the space, and hands- on execution, which is exactly what we need as we move from early traction to real scale.
+“Cary brings a mix of business development acumen, experience in the space, and hands-on execution, which is exactly what we need as we move from early traction to real scale.
 Having collaborated with him before, I know he will hit the ground running and make an immediate impact,” said Katie Ellet, CEO, ETCH.</p>